 Unfortunately, while affirmations positively engage your conscious mind, they often negatively engage your subconscious mind, the part of your mind that is more in control of your behavior.
 It works like this.

 You have an area of you life you want to improve, like you’re sick and you want to feel healthy.

 Now, if you have a chronic disease or a bad pain problem — the very reasons why you want to be healthier – it may be really hard for you to believe this affirmation.
-If you listen inwardly, you may discover that your subconscious mind is actually talking back and arguing with this positive, conscious affirmation.
+If you listen inwardly very closely, you may discover that your subconscious mind is actually arguing back every time you say this positive, conscious affirmation.
 It may say things like, “No you’re not.”
 “You’re in pain.”
 “Who are you kidding?”

 I’ll bet it does.
 I’ve been asking my life coach clients to listen to this inner, reactive voice and tell me what it says, and they keep reporting these same simple negation phrases over and over.

-This can be a big problem, because as I already said, your subconscious mind is the one that controls more of your day-to-day choices and actions.
+This can be a big problem, because as I already said, your subconscious mind is the one that controls most of your day-to-day choices and actions.

 So obviously we need a tool that positively engages the subconscious mind.

-That tool is empowering questions.
+That tool is empowering questions (which I also refer to as Transformational Power Questions or TPQs).
 You’re subconscious mind is like a curious child.
 It loves questions.
 It engages with questions.
 It acts on questions.

 So the first thing you can do to make an affirmation more empowering to your subconscious mind is turn it into a question like this: